RiRah123/UNIX-Terminal-Shell/README.md

 display any appropiate output for the command in the terminal.

 ## How to Compile?
-First, ensure that you are in the `UNIX-Shell-Terminal` directory and then run the following commands:
+First, ensure that you are in the `UNIX-Terminal-Shell` directory and then run the following commands:
 ```
 $ make clean
 $ make